Tramway track: Grooved rail

 A grooved rail, groove rail, or girder rail is a special rail with a groove designed for tramway or railway track in pavement or grassed surfaces (grassed track or track in a lawn).
 The head on the right-hand side of the rail bears the vehicle's weight.
-The guard on the left-hand side, which has ample room for wheel flanges, carries no weight but serves to minimize the chance of derailment if the wheel were to be deflected from its normal position in which the flange is not laterally constrained.
+The guard on the left-hand side, which has ample room for wheel flanges, carries no weight but serves to minimize the chance of derailment if the wheel were to be deflected from its normal position, in which the flange is not laterally constrained.

-Grooved rail was invented in 1852 by Alphonse Loubat, a French inventor who developed improvements in tram and rail equipment and helped develop tram lines in New York City and Paris.
+The grooved rail was invented in 1852 by Alphonse Loubat, a French inventor who improved tram and rail equipment and helped develop tram lines in New York City and Paris.
 The invention of grooved rail enabled tramways to be laid without causing a nuisance to other road users, except unsuspecting cyclists, who could get their wheels caught in the groove.
-The grooves may become filled with gravel and dirt (particularly if infrequently used or after a period of idleness) and need clearing from time to time, this being done by a "scrubber" tram.
-Failure to clear the grooves can lead to a bumpy ride for the passengers, damage to either wheel or rail and possibly derailing.
+The grooves may become filled with gravel and dirt (particularly if infrequently used or after a period of idleness) and need to be cleared from time to time, this being done by a "scrubber" tram.
+Failure to clear the grooves can lead to a bumpy ride for passengers, damage to either the wheel or the rail, and possibly derailment.

+In response to the variety of tramway rail designs in use in the UK, and the need for suitable rails for electric traction (which was rapidly replacing horse-drawn trams), a sub-committee of the Engineering Standards Committee was created, which produced a British Standard design for grooved rails (and fishplates) for tramways in 1903 (BS 2:1903).
+In the standard, the same design can be specified in 5 different weights, from 90 pounds (lb) per yard to 110lb per yard in 5lb steps.
+Each section also had a variation for curved sections, with a slightly wider groove.

 Girder guard rail

 The traditional form of grooved rail is the girder guard section illustrated below.
-This rail is a modified form of flanged rail and requires a special mounting for weight transfer and gauge stabilisation.
-If the weight is carried by the roadway subsurface, steel ties are needed at regular intervals to maintain the gauge.
-Installing these means that the whole surface needs to be excavated and reinstated.
+This rail is a modified form of flanged rail and requires special mounting to transfer weight and stabilise the gauge.
+If the roadway subsurface carries the weight, steel ties are needed at regular intervals to maintain the gauge.
+Installing these requires excavating and reinstating the entire surface.

 Block rail

-Block rail is a lower profile form of girder guard rail, where the web is eliminated.
-In profile it is more like a solid form of bridge rail with a flangeway and guard added.
+Block rail is a lower-profile form of girder guardrail in which the web is eliminated.
+In profile, it is more like a solid form of bridge rail with a flangeway and guard added.
 Simply removing the web and combining the head section directly with the foot section would result in a weak rail, so additional thickness is required in the combined section.